 What Is a Licensed Insolvency Trustee?

 A for-profit service professional that is usually attached to a firm.
 They are licensed by the Office of the Superintendent of Bankruptcy (OSB).
-LITs typically oversee financial services like consumer proposals and bankruptcies (hence the OSB licensing).
+LITs (like Harris & Partners) typically oversee financial services like consumer proposals and bankruptcies (hence the OSB licensing).

 These processes will involve paying either none of the debt owed to your creditors or a portion of that debt.
 Meanwhile, the LIT is paid a fee for overseeing the insolvency process.